cwittenberg/trmanager/README.md

  3. Edit default virtualhost (sites-available/default config)

     * Set the name virtual host to the desired domain that will act as the jumphost.
-    * Configure a CNAME for where the tunnel relay manager will be active.
+    * Configure a CNAME for where the tunnel relay manager will be active (i.e. 'trmanager.test.jumphost.com')

     * Add/change the following at the top of the file:
 	```bash